-CapMan has a risk management program aimed at ensuring that the risks associated with the company’s business and objectives are identified and evaluated, and that the company reacts appropriately to these risks.
-Major risks are published, provided that the information does not contain confidential business information.
+The aim of the CapMan’s risk management is to ensure that the risks associated with the company’s business and objectives are identified and evaluated, and that the company reacts appropriately to these risks.

 The Board is ultimately responsible for the proper organisation of risk management and internal control.
 The Management is responsible for implementing risk management.
 The Group’s CFO coordinates the risk management program and is responsible for drafting and updating an internal control program.
 The CFO reports to the Board on matters concerning risk management and internal control.
 More information on the organisation of risk management, risk categories, and the organisation of internal control and audit is presented below.

 More information on risks relevant to CapMan’s business can be found in the Annual Report, in particular in the Board of Director's Report, in the Corporate Governance statement and in the annual accounts (especially the note 33).
 The corporate governance statement also includes information on internal control and risk management pertaining to the financial reporting.